 To make a long story short, in medieval Europe Christianity was the ruling force, with the power to set laws, customs, and culture.
 Back in late antiquity, not long before the fall of Rome, Christianity had become the official religion of the empire, and for more than a thousand years after that it organized European life, including politics, religion, and the military.
 And it copied many of the policies of the empire and enforced them with many of the same tactics.

 Judaism in the Middle Ages, by contrast, was a small minority that Christian neighbors often held in suspicion and periodically attacked and expelled from their towns.
 During the Roman Empire Judaism had held a small piece of power, the ability to govern its own territory.
 But even that power had been crushed when Romans destroyed the Temple in Jerusalem in the year 70 and gutted most of the city.
-Without a political and religious center, the Jewish people were forced to reorganize, and they gathered their identity into local synagogues across the empire and they relied on local rabbis as teachers.
+Without a political and religious center, the Jewish people were forced to reorganize, and they gathered their identity into local synagogues across the empire and relied on local rabbis as teachers.
 This is when large parts of the Jewish oral tradition developed, with rabbis commenting on scripture and life.

 In short, when Christians read Genesis, they read it through the eyes of empire.
 Recall that Francis Bacon worked for the king’s court in England.
 And many of the New Scientists in the generation after Bacon, those who formed the Royal Society of London, funded their science through the profits they made from investments—many of which were in the slave trade.
 There is a direct line of funding between slavery and the rise of Western science that we don’t talk about nearly often enough.
 Those early English scientists were building a new colonial empire, and it is no surprise that when those men read Genesis they could see only domination and control.